This website no longer supports Internet Explorer 11. Please use a more up-to-date browser such as Firefox, Chrome for better viewing and usability.

 Vegetables from the MBF Foundation's farm

-The vegetables on today's menu come from the MBF Foundation's farm in Frick.
+The broccoli on the menu for 10 June 2026 comes from the MBF Foundation's farm in Frick.
 There, more than 70 varieties of vegetables and herbs are grown year-round on about 1 hectare of open-air land and in four unheated polytunnels.
 The vegetables are Bio Suisse-certified (Bio Suisse = the umbrella organisation for Swiss organic farmers) and are grown and sold with the help of staff from the sheltered workplace.
 This dish thus combines regional organic food with meaningful work, participation and social commitment.

 The MBF Foundation is a private-law social enterprise in the Fricktal region.
 It supports people in need of assistance in the areas of housing, school, education, work and vocational integration.
 The aim is to facilitate personal development, self-determination and participation in everyday life.